Pr0t3an/leMomiRegistre/README.md

-# leMomiRegistre
-Cross platform bulk registry log file parser.
-Copies All repaired and intact reg hives to new dir.
-For further processing.
-Leverages regipy which does all the work (was originally using a different library which required alot of the code, which is largely superflous with regipy --> check it out https://github.com/mkorman90/regipy some awesome work by Contributors)

-Le Momi Registre - takes an input directory, seeks out registry files and corresponding log files, uses regipy to repair the hives, and copies both all repaired and those not needing repair to a new directory for further processing.
+Le Pearl Registre - takes an input directory, seeks out registry files and corresponding log files, uses regipy to repair the hives, and copies both all repaired and those not needing repair to a new directory for further processing.

 Basic Usage
 -------------------